dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 ```

 It should generate another `.pt` in the directory specified in `--name`.
-This `.pt` file stores the quantized weights in `INT8` instead of `FLOAT32` resulting in a reduction in model size and inference speedups.
+This `.pt` file stores the quantized weights in `int8` format instead of `fp32` resulting in a reduction in model size and inference speedups.

-Next we export the quantized .pt file into onnx.
+Next let's export the quantized `.pt` file into `ONNX` format.

 ```bash
 python export.py --weights yolov5-deepsparse/yolov5s-sgd-one-shot/weights/checkpoint-one-shot.pt \